ktn9mu/ode1/README.md

 * Plot the energy of the projectile versus time
 * …

-Upload/push a short discussion in a file called projectiles.pdf before our next class meeting.
+Explore the problem in the noptebook using the questions as a guide and include comments with your obsertvations.
 You should be able to complete the basic projectile simulation and make a plot or two before the end of class.
 Feel free to discuss with others and trade ideas.
 You don't need to perform an extensive study, choose a few of your own “interesting” questions to study and summarize your results.

+The programs euler.cpp and euler.py provide started template to implement the code in the notebook.
+You can refer to these as examples for structuring a standalone program.